andraugust/andraugust.github.io/index.md

 <p style="opacity:0.5">Ongoing</p>

-What do you do when all the guitar chord websites are full of ads and slide-up things?
-Host your own chords ad free!
+What do you do when all the guitar-chord websites have tons of ads and pop-ups?
+Host your own chords, ad free!

 <br />